John-Li/proxx_game/README.md

 # proxx_game
-Proximity game, be careful it pulls in
+Proximity game, be careful it pulls in...